VITObelgium/guppy/README.md

 ## Installation

+In stead of using the docker-compose file, you can also run the Guppy server locally.
+This allows you to run the server in a development environment and to make changes to the code.

 ### Conda environment

 Ensure miniconda is installed on your system.
 If not, download and install it from [here](https://docs.conda.io/en/latest/miniconda.html).